 I am an adjunct psychology professor at Long Beach City College, a licensed marriage and family therapist, and the founder and clinical director of Daybreak Counseling Center.
 I first began to study psychology and philosophy at California State University, Fullerton where I graduated with bachelor's degrees in both subjects.
 My own struggles in life led me to these areas of study as I began to ask questions as to why I had made certain decisions in life and what illusory force was driving these decisions?
 Through studying psychoanalysis, I was intrigued by Freud’s discovery of the unconscious mind as a potential answer.
 It is my continued fascination with the activity of unconscious mental life and a deep passion to help others with the knowledge I've learned that still drives my work and research to this day.

-I attained a master’s degree in Integral Counseling Psychology from the California Institute of Integral Studies in San Francisco which emphasizes a unique approach of utilizing both Eastern spirituality and Western psychology to facilitate holistic healing and growth.
+I attained a master’s degree in Integral Counseling Psychology from the California Institute of Integral Studies in San Francisco which emphasizes a unique approach of utilizing and integrating both Eastern spirituality and Western psychology to facilitate holistic healing and growth.
 I went on to achieve a second master’s degree in Philosophy as A Way of Life from the University of Liverpool in the United Kingdom.
 My openness to philosophical questions and existential themes is essential to my work as a psychotherapist.
 I am open to discussing any of life's difficult questions, spirituality issues, and existential themes that may be running through your mind.

 Through studying contemporary psychoanalysis I came across the work of French psychoanalyst Jacques Lacan.
 It was Lacan’s emphasis on desire, language, and how they relate to understanding unconscious motivation that drove me to specialize in Lacanian psychoanalytic therapy.
 I have traveled for many years to Quebec, Canada to attend annual seminars at the Ecole Freudienne du Quebec (G.I.F.R.I.C.) for continued education and training in Lacanian Psychoanalysis.
-However, I mainly utilize an eclectic foundation and approach to therapy focused on meeting clients where they're at with the best therapeutic intervention, modality, and style that suits them and facilitates personal growth and healing and draw from various schools of thought as self-psychology, object relations, relational psychotherapy, Jungian psychotherapy, Gestalt Therapy, Family Systems, inter-subjectivity, dialectical behavioral therapy, mindfulness, narrative therapy, solution focused therapy, humanistic-existential psychotherapy as well as various other psycho-dynamic approaches to psychotherapy.
+However, I mainly utilize an eclectic foundation and approach to therapy focused on meeting clients where they're at with the best therapeutic intervention, modality, and style that suits them and facilitates personal growth and healing and draw from various schools of thought as self-psychology, object relations, relational psychotherapy, Jungian psychotherapy, Gestalt Therapy, Internal Family Systems, inter-subjectivity, dialectical behavioral therapy, mindfulness, narrative therapy, solution focused therapy, humanistic-existential psychotherapy as well as various other psycho-dynamic approaches to psychotherapy.
 For more information about how I practice therapy, please visit the what is psychotherapy? page on this site.